franzadrian/Vigilink-project/RENDER_DEPLOYMENT.md

 git push origin main
 ```

-## Step 2: Create a PostgreSQL Database on Render (Optional)
+## Step 2: Prepare Your Neon Database

-If you want to use Render's PostgreSQL instead of Neon:

-1. Go to Render Dashboard → New → PostgreSQL
-2. Name it `vigilink-db`
-3. Choose a plan (Starter is fine for testing)
+You're using Neon PostgreSQL (external database).
+Make sure you have:
-4. Note the connection details
+- Your Neon database connection details ready

-**OR** continue using your Neon database (recommended if you already have data there).
+- Database name, user, password, and host
+- You can find these in your Neon dashboard at https://console.neon.tech

 ## Step 3: Deploy Your Web Service